LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings: Introduction

 \textbf{Contributions.} To address the scarcity of high‑quality surgical data and the practical difficulty of collecting it, we propose a novel multi-stage data curation pipeline designed specifically for online surgical videos (Fig.~\ref{fig:data_curation_pipeline}).
-In contrast to previous efforts that relied on limited, manually curated validation processes with datasets containing non-surgical content, our pipeline employs a systematic approach to filter out non-surgical videos, remove non-surgical content from surgical videos, and verify the curated surgical videos and their annotations.
+In contrast to previous efforts that relied on limited, manually curated validation processes with datasets containing non-surgical content (Fig.~\ref{fig:lemon_comparison}), our pipeline employs a systematic approach to filter out non-surgical videos, remove non-surgical content from surgical videos, and verify the curated surgical videos and their annotations.
 Building upon this data curation pipeline, we present LEMON, a large-scale dataset comprising more than 4K surgical videos totaling 938 hours (85 million frames) of high-quality footage (Table~\ref{tab:statistics_curated_videos}).
-Additionally, we propose two novel supervised video classification tasks based on the accompanying annotations: multi-class surgical procedure classification and binary surgery type classification, and establish a leaderboard for them.
+Additionally, we propose two novel supervised video classification tasks based on the accompanying annotations: multi-label surgical procedure classification and binary surgery type classification, and establish a leaderboard for them.
 To the best of our knowledge, LEMON is the largest open access surgical dataset to date, both in total frames and videos and in the breadth of distinct surgical procedures it includes.
 To model the features of surgical frames, we introduce LemonFM, a foundation model pretrained on LEMON that leverages self-supervised learning with our proposed augmented knowledge distillation method.
 We evaluated LemonFM on six datasets: AutoLaparo~\cite{Wang2022AutoLaparo:Hysterectomy}, Cholec80~\cite{Twinanda2017EndoNet:Videos}, M2CAI16~\cite{Twinanda2017EndoNet:Videos}, GraSP~\cite{Ayobi2024Pixel-WiseUnderstanding}, CholecT50~\cite{Nwoye2022Rendezvous:Videos}, and CholecSeg8k~\cite{Hong2020CholecSeg8k:Cholec80}, covering four tasks including phase recognition, tool presence detection, action recognition, and semantic segmentation.
 Under both linear probing and full fine-tuning protocols, LemonFM consistently surpasses existing surgical foundation models and task-specific architectures (Fig.~\ref{fig:result_downstreams}, Table~\ref{tab:linear_probing_classification}, \ref{tab:finetuned_classification}, \ref{tab:segmentation}).
 Moreover, LemonFM retains these advantages even when fine‑tuned with only half of the labeled data.
 These results showcase LemonFM’s strong generalization and data efficiency over diverse surgical scenarios and underscore the value of LEMON as a broadly useful resource for the community.
-We provide open access to our dataset, models, and code for data curation and training.